Qarj/WebImblaze/README.md

 1. Install Strawberry Perl.
     * Navigate to http://strawberryperl.com/
-    * Download and install the recommened version of Strawberry Perl.
+    * Download and install the recommended version of Strawberry Perl.
 Choose the 64 bit version if you have 64 bit Windows (probably you do).

 2. It doesn't matter where you put WebInject, for simplicity, put it in `C:\git`
     ```